Five Ways to Supercharge Your Practice

 As I mentioned, I have used and will continue to use these ideas in my own practicing to great effect.
 There are many more strategies we could list and talk about but I invite you to use your own noggin to come up with some of your own.
 When you boil it all down, you really want to be in control of manufacturing your own excitement and enthusiasm.
 If you can become aware of your own behaviors that lead you to temporary ruts, you can also use your own creativity to get yourself out of them which can be a pretty valuable skill set to have, not only in music but in life.

-If you’d like to learn more and schedule a free half-hour consult with me, head on over here and send me an email or text!
+If you’d like to learn more about practicing and schedule a free half-hour consult with me, head on over here and send me an email or text!
 Thanks!